lucydot/effmass/README.md

 ## Documentation

-An overview of the features of effmass along with example code is contained in a [Jupyter notebook](https://nbviewer.jupyter.org/github/lucydot/effmass/blob/master/paper/notebook.ipynb), which is available in the `paper` directory.
+An overview of the features of effmass along with example code is contained in a [Jupyter notebook](https://nbviewer.jupyter.org/github/lucydot/effmass/blob/master/Tutorial.ipynb).

 API documentation is available [here](https://effmass.readthedocs.io/en/latest/).